Student Enrollment

 • Better planning for class scheduling, books and materials purchasing

-• Efficient building planning and preparations
+• Efficient building plans and preparations

-• The re-enrollment process for the Admissions office is streamlined and efficient.
+• The reenrollment process for the Admissions Office is streamlined and efficient

-Frequently Asked Questions:
+Continuous Enrollment Frequently Asked Questions:

-What does continuous enrollment look like?
+What does Continuous Enrollment look like?

-3. Families applying for Financial Aid must complete the Financial Aid application by April 15.
+3. Families applying for financial aid must complete the Financial Aid application by April 15.

 4. On June 1, you will be asked to update your Family/Student information in FACTS.